Fish Curry Rice is considered the Goans traditional dish, cooked and prepared in every household, poor and rich.

 ½ inch pcs Ginger

-½ Tsp Turmeric Powder
+½ teaspoon Turmeric Powder

-1 Tbs Tamarind Pulp
+1 Tbs Tamarind Paste

 3 Cups Warm Water

-Start with cleaning, washing and patting dry prawns or fish and mix with salt, green chilies, onion and keep aside.
+Start with cleaning, washing, and patting dry prawns or fish and mix with salt, green chilies, onion, and keep aside.

 Combine all the rest of the ingredients, except the tamarind pulp, and make into 2 lots, - putting each lot into the blender or grinder in turn, and extracting the spiced coconut milk by putting it through a fine sieve.

-When you have squeezed out every drop of liquid from the ground coconut mixture, add another ½ cup of warm water to the coconut mixture and put into the blender or grinder once more, then through the sieve, so that all the milk has been extracted.
+When you have squeezed out every drop of liquid from the ground coconut mixture, add another ½ cup of warm water to the coconut mixture and put it into the blender or grinder once more, then through the sieve, so that all the milk has been extracted.

 Now put the coconut extract into a deep pan on medium heat and stir cook for 30 min., till the sauce becomes thick.